 Blood donation is a safe process.
 The average adult has 4 to 5 litres of blood.
 During a donation, only 350 to 450 ml of blood is drawn.
-That's only 10% to 12% of the total volume of blood in your body.
+About 8% to 12% of your blood volume (depending on your weight) will be taken during blood donation.
 The fluid (plasma) portion of your donated blood will be replaced in a few days.

 Whole blood donations collect the blood with all its components, while apheresis donations collect specific blood components such as plasma or platelets.

 In 2019, we collected 116,789 whole blood and 7,809 apheresis donations.
 View the Big Blood Picture 2019.
 2281 KB